ErickLuizA/flutter-github-search/README.md

   <a href="#framed_picture-screenshots">Screenshots</a>
 </p>

 ## :clipboard: Description

-github_search is a app to search people in github built with flutter
+flutter-github-search is a app to search people in github built with flutter

 ## :building_construction: Technologies